ligato/docs/docs/developer-guide/model-registration.md

 ### Registration

-The model is registered to the vpp-agent `spec.go`.
+The model is registered to the VPP agent `spec.go`.
 The key, paths, and names are generated and stored in the registration map.
 An example registration is illustrated in the `models` package shown here.

 ```go
 models.Register(&ProtoMessage{}, models.Spec{